mateoren/Tensor-Completion/README.md

 # Tensor Completion

-Macaulay2 implementation of a genetic algorithm for reconstruction partial tensor.
+Macaulay2 implementation of a genetic algorithm for reconstructing partial tensors.

+## Motivation